N-central 2026.4 RC3 Release

 Upgrading N-central is now more predictable and transparent with comprehensive pre-upgrade validation and real-time upgrade visibility.

-Before taking the server offline, N-central performs a series of readiness checks including disk space, database health, certificates, backup readiness, operating system prerequisites, and network validation allowing administrators to resolve issues before beginning the upgrade.
+Before taking the server offline, N-central performs a series of readiness checks, including disk space, database health, certificates, backup readiness, operating system prerequisites, and network validation.
+Administrators can review the results and address any issues before proceeding, helping to minimize unexpected downtime.

 Highlights: